 Closing costs you should expect

-There are certain expected expenses associated with closing the sale of a house.
-These expenses are commonly divided between the buyer and seller, as noted in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in New Mexico to help lead you through the process.
+There are certain basic costs accompanying closing the sale of a house.
+These fees are commonly split between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in New Mexico to help show you through the deal.

 • Points (optional)